A Pirate's Life

 C.J. wants to run away from his problems... any place where they don't have rules.
 But he quickly discovers that running away from his problems just makes more problems... for himself and for others!
 Will C.J. be able to escape his new life in time to save his father?

 Insight for Living: Welcome to the world of Paws & Tales.
 Wild Mountain can be a pretty dangerous place.
-If you stay on the trails and stick with me, there is adventure to be had there too.
-Insight for Living is proud to present Paws & Tales.
+If you stay on the trails and stick with me, there's adventures to be had there too.

-Guest (Male): Howdy and welcome to Wildwood.
+Howdy and welcome to Wildwood.
 There are few things as well as inspiring as an ocean breeze.
 Looking out over the Bay of Tranquility, you can see ships of all sizes, sails billowing in the breeze.
-There are fishermen bringing in their catch with seagulls swarming overhead.
+There's fishermen bringing in their catch with seagulls swarming overhead.

 CJ Brown: Expelled.
 I can't believe I've been expelled for a week.
 What am I going to do?